The Builder's Dilemma

 I'm not your guy.
 Product marketing isn't sales, customer success, or PPC.

-But I have seen good positioning close more deals, increase conversion rates, and attract fewer bad-fit customers in the first place.
-It's the foundation, not a layer you bolt on later.
+However, I've seen clear positioning close more deals, increase conversion rates, and attract fewer bad-fit customers in the first place.